andrew-waters/compose/README.md

   operations.
 Pure logic: no subprocesses, no XPC, testable without a running daemon.
 - **A `container compose` plugin.** A thin binary over that package, installed into container's plugin directory, so `container compose up` works from the terminal.
-- **A tab in [Orchard](https://github.com/andrew-waters/orchard).** Orchard links the package directly and executes plans over the same XPC path it already uses to create containers and networks, so the GUI never shells out and never depends on the plugin being installed.
+- **A Compose tab in [Orchard](https://github.com/andrew-waters/orchard).** Orchard links this package over SwiftPM and executes plans over the same XPC path it already uses to create containers and networks, so the GUI never shells out and does not need the plugin installed at all.

 The planner being a pure function is the reason for this shape.
 Ordering and reconciliation are where compose tools get subtly wrong, and both are testable here without starting a